xuz1/ENmix/README.md

+# ENmix
-# ENmix: Quality control and analysis tools for Illumina DNA methylation BeadChip
+## Quality control and analysis tools for Illumina DNA methylation BeadChip

-# Introduction
+## Introduction

-The `r Biocpkg("ENmix")` package provides a set of quality control, preprocessing/correction and data analysis tools for Illumina Methylation Beadchips.
+The Bioconductor R package ENmix package provides a set of quality control, preprocessing/correction and data analysis tools for Illumina Methylation Beadchips.
 It includes functions to read in raw idat data, background correction, dye bias correction, probe-type bias adjustment, along with a number of additional tools.
 These functions can be used to remove unwanted experimental noise and thus to improve accuracy and reproducibility of methylation measures.
-`r Biocpkg("ENmix")` functions
+ENmix functions
 are flexible and transparent.
 Users have option to choose a single pipeline command to finish all data pre-processing steps (including quality control, background correction, dye-bias adjustment, between-array normalization and probe-type bias correction) or to use individual functions sequentially to perform data pre-processing in a more customized manner.
-In addition the `r Biocpkg("ENmix")` package has selectable complementary functions for efficient data visualization (such as QC plots, data distribution plot, manhattan plot and Q-Q plot), quality control (identifing and filtering low quality data points, samples, probes, and outliers, along with
+In addition the ENmix package has selectable complementary functions for efficient data visualization (such as QC plots, data distribution plot, manhattan plot and Q-Q plot), quality control (identifing and filtering low quality data points, samples, probes, and outliers, along with